regen-network/regen-ledger/x/group/README.md

 A group is simply an aggregation of accounts with associated weights.
 It is not an account and doesn't have a balance.
-It doesn't in and of itself have any sort of voting or decision power.
-It does have an "administrator" which has the power to add, remove and update members in the group.
+It doesn't in and of itself have any sort of voting or decision weight.
+It does have an "administrator" which has the weight to add, remove and update members in the group.
 Note that a group account could be an administrator of a group.

 ## Group Account